rommelskii/parallax/README.md

 ## Instructions for runtime testing

 1. Make sure gcc is installed.
-2. On the cloned repository, perform 'make run ARGS='-t a'
+2. On the cloned repository, perform `make run ARGS="-t a"`

 ## Core Features